ZeMingoh233/LasMonjas/README.md

 ## KingOfTheHill

 Match between green and yellow team.
 There's a total of 3 capturable zones in the map and each team has a King who can capture them.
 Among us support 15 players, which is an odd number.
-On this gamemode yellow team will always have an extra player if you're playing with an odd player number, in order to balance this, green team is a little closer to the zones.
+On odd player number games a special role called Usurper will appear.

 | Option  | Description |
 |----------|-------------|